atet/slurm/README.md

 ## 4. Next Steps

 Our setup can easily be scaled by just installing Slurm on additional compute nodes and ensuring everything is properly networked together.
+Try adding another compute node to your cluster, a `node3`...

 [Back to Top](#table-of-contents)